A new device being developed as the first personalized glaucoma treatment to stop vision loss

 What are the symptoms of glaucoma?

 Most people do not know they have glaucoma right away.
-It usually takes a while for symptoms to develop.4 As the disease progresses, people with glaucoma may slowly start to lose their side vision (also called peripheral vision).3
+It usually takes time for symptoms to develop.4 As the disease progresses, people with glaucoma may slowly start to lose their side vision (also called peripheral vision).3

-Glaucoma in its advanced stages can lead to full vision loss.3
+Glaucoma in its advanced stages can lead to complete vision loss.3

 What causes glaucoma?